paintenzero/efficientdet-lite-faces/README.md

-# efficientdet-lite-faces
-Train EfficientDet Lite model to detect faces on photo
+This notebook is created to train EfficientDet Lite model on WIDER dataset.